Age-optimal Scheduling over Hybrid Channels: Diagrams and Derivations of Steady-State DTMCs

-Similarly, by looking at the $d-1$ states from $(s,0,0)$, and state $(d+1,0,0),...,(s,0,0)$: By looking at the combination of $(d,0,0),(d,1,0)$, we get thus, using \eqref{markov5_1}, we get By looking at $\pi(d,1,0)$, thus, Thus, all the states distributions in the Markov chain are a coefficient multiplied by $\pi(d,0,0)$.
-Similar with previous sections, the distribution can be solved and the expected age is $f_4(s)/g_4(s)$.
+Referring to Fig. \ref{markov5}, the balance equations of the $d-1$ states from $(s,0,0)$ and states $(d+1,0,0),...,(s,0,0)$ are given by: The combination of $(d,0,0),(d,1,0)$ gives thus, using \eqref{markov5_1}, we get By looking at $\pi(d,1,0)$, thus, Thus, all the states distributions in the Markov chain can be expressed in terms of $\pi(d,0,0)$.
+Similar to previous sections, the distribution can be solved and the expected age is $f_4(s)/g_4(s)$.